 Salary and Job Outlook

 Chances are, you won’t be working the typical 9-5 workday, since gyms have irregular hours.
-You might even flex your muscles in the face of a 40-hour work week: You’re there to help your clients reach their goals, no matter how long it takes.
-The median salary for personal trainers is $38K, but some make more than $72K.
+You might even flex your muscles in the face of a 40-hour work week.
+You’re there to help your clients reach their goals, no matter how long it takes.
+The Bureau of Labor Statistics reports that personal trainers made an average salary of $54,650 in 2021.

-The job outlook for your career choice of personal trainer is 10 percent through 2026.
+The Bureau of Labor Statistics also states that the demand for personal trainers is expected to increase 23 percent by 2030.
 This is faster than most other occupations—largely because more people are recognizing the health and wellness benefits of a proper exercise program and starting one themselves.

 Main article: Athletic Trainer